Officials seize marijuana mixed with jalapeño peppers

 A Customs and Border Protection K-9 unit alerted officers to a shipment of peppers Thursday at the Otay Mesa cargo facility in San Diego.

-A CBP news release says officers discovered more than 7,500 lbs (3401 kilograms) of marijuana in the peppers' pallets.
+A CBP news release says officers discovered more than 7,500 pounds (3,401 kilograms) of marijuana in the peppers' pallets.

 Acting CBP Commissioner Mark Morgan congratulated the officers on Twitter and noted it was the second large seizure of marijuana there within days.